tripzilch/tripzilch.github.io/articles/probability.md

 [`R() - R()`](https://randomometer.netlify.app/?lo=-1&hi=1&bins=150&code=return+R%28%29-R%28%29)

 Note that the range of this histogram goes from -1 to 1.
 The triangle distribution is the first order (linear) approximation to the normal (or Gaussian) distribution.
 I use this distribution very often, scaling and adding it to a value when I want to tweak or jitter a variable around this value, with less probability for being further away from it.
+I usually define it as a function: `T=a=>R(a)-R(a)`.

 In general I find the triangle distribution to suffice for almost all of my normal(-ish) distribution needs.
 But in case you want a higher order approximation, you can try these formulas: